codebe/sagalaya/README.md

 Framework build based on lithium (https://github.com/UnionOfRAD/lithium), integrating Twig as View layer and Doctrine as Model layer.
 Using Doctrine and Twig building web application become more intuitive.

+You can see the running framework at http://sagalaya.my.phpcloud.com

 Installation instruction
 -----------------------------